arpit-business-analyst/business-analytics-projects/Excel/README.md

-## Excel Sales Analysis Workbook
+## Excel

-This folder contains Excel-based analysis created using raw sales data.
+This folder contains Excel and CSV files used as data sources for analysis and dashboard creation.

-### File included
-- sales_analysis_workbook.xlsx

-### Key analysis performed
-- Sales analysis by region using pivot tables
-- Sales analysis by product category using pivot tables
-- KPI summary including:
+The same datasets are also present in the `Datasets` folder and are stored here separately for Excel-based exploration and preprocessing.

+These files can be used for initial data understanding, validation, and basic analysis before visualization.

+## Power BI Data Files
+**Folder:** `Power-BI/`

-  - Total Sales
+- `SuperStore Sales DataSet.xlsx`
-  - Total Profit
-  - Total Quantity sold
+- `SuperStore_Sales_Dataset.csv`
-- Basic charts to support data understanding

-### Purpose
+### Usage
+These files are used to:
+- Explore sales data in tabular format
-- Validate and understand sales performance
+- Perform basic filtering and aggregation
-- Cross-check KPIs before dashboard creation
-- Prepare business logic for Power BI dashboards
+- Serve as direct data sources for Power BI dashboards

-### Tools & features used
+## Tableau Data Files
+**Folder:** `Tableau/`

+- `Customers.csv`
+- `Orders.csv`
+- `Products.csv`
-- Pivot Tables
+- `Location.csv`

+### Usage
+These files support:
+- Understanding relationships between entities
+- Verifying joins before Tableau modeling
-- Excel formulas (SUM)
+- Customer and product-level analysis in Excel

+## Skills Demonstrated
+- Data Understanding
+- Dataset Structuring
-- Basic charts
+- Excel-based Analysis
-- Data organization best practices
+- BI Tool Data Preparation